Towards interoperability of digital traceability systems in global agricultural supply chains

 From coexistence to collaboration

-The goal is a broad agreement on common open standards to support interoperability between traceability systems.
+One goal of DIASCA is to develop common open standards to support interoperability between traceability systems.
 From a due diligence content perspective, DIASCA focuses on regulatory requirements regarding deforestation and living incomes and wages.
 In view of the EU legislative proposal, DIASCA is working to develop solutions and validate them through real-world reference projects.
 It is intended to establish common best practice recommendations for overcoming the current challenges of data exchange between traceability applications by defining and applying global, open and cross-sectoral standards.

 DIASCA aims at facilitating and supporting: